jsplumb/jsplumb/README.md

 If you're new to jsPlumb, please do take the time to read the [documentation](http://jsplumb.org/doc).
 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

 This project is the 'Community Edition' of jsPlumb.
-The 'Toolkit Edition' is a commercially licenses wrapper around this.
+The 'Toolkit Edition' is a commercially-licensed wrapper around this.

 ## Project Structure
 At any time there is a built version in the `dist` directory, which contains the concatenated and minified files, as well